Regina Lynn: Recognition

-Marie Claire named Lynn one of the top five leading sex experts in the United States.
+Marie Claire magazine named Lynn one of the top five leading sex experts in the United States.

 Personal life

 While writing "Sex Drive" and her two books, she divided her time between Los Angeles and San Francisco.
 In 2008, Lynn retired "Sex Drive" and moved out of the city.
 She now resides in Nevada County, California.
 She blogs about sex-tech and continues to speak on the subject at conferences and in the media.